 It’s also strange to think that we passed 100 days of lockdown in week 15.
-That seems to have gone by quicker than I’d expected – although I know for many that time will have dragged terribly, and certainly early on I found it difficult like everyone else.
+That seems to have gone by quicker than I’d expected, although I know for many that time will have dragged terribly, and certainly early on I found it difficult like everyone else.
 But I’m glad I’ve been able to settle into a new routine and adapt during that time.
-I did look into things like gaming, quizzing and exercising but, as I’d rather expected, they soon fell by the wayside!
 Connecting with friends, homeworking, blogging, music, TV and film have all got me through it, and are continuing to do so.
-And now it’s reasonably safe to go out and about again to some extent, which is good as well.

-So here’s my latest post and video update for the past couple of weeks, with news on disability events and my first outings in months, along with films, comedy and music that I’ve been enjoying.
-None of it is sponsored to appear here, but I was paid to attend one event as you’ll see.
+So here’s my latest update on the things I’ve been doing and enjoying over the last few weeks, with accompanying videos for weeks 13-14 & 15-16.
+None of it is sponsored to appear here, but I was paid to attend the CXcon event as you’ll see.
 I hope you enjoy looking through it all!

 It’s hard to believe, with all the advances in healthcare, science and technology, that cancer still exists today.
 Sure, we have made great strides in treating it and finding out more about it, which has helped to save and extend many lives, and for which we must be extremely grateful.
 But there are still far too many fatalities – just one is too many – and there is still so much more work to be done.